geekabhinav007/RedisTutorial/docs/normalizedTable.md

 # Table Structure

-## To achieve normalization using the above-provided data, you can create the following tables and columns
+## To achieve normalization using the desire columns in last part of this tutorial, you can create the following tables and columns

 ### Post table